 Depression and Pregnancy

-Meanwhile, depression in women who are pregnant is also one thing to take note of.
-A cocktail of pregnancy hormones circulate the woman’s body, and these important regulators of excitatory neurotransmitters will consequently effect mood.
+Meanwhile, depressed women who are pregnant is also one thing to take note of.
+A cocktail of pregnancy hormones circulate in the woman’s body and these important regulators of excitatory neurotransmitters will consequently effect mood.
 Other stressful situations such as unemployment and lack of social support, when coupled with pregnancy, will greatly increase the risk for developing depression.

 There is also a phenomenon known as post-partum depression.
 It is usually felt by mothers during the first few days after giving birth.
 It is usually caused by the sudden role change experienced by the woman, from being pregnant to being a mother.
 Feelings of insecurity and inadequacy will predominate because the woman thinks that she is not yet ready to become a mother.